 - A slip & fall injury from a dangerous condition inside a government building.

-- A police officer using excessive force during an arrest.
+- A police officer uses excessive force during an arrest.

 Traditionally an injured person could not sue the government.
 But modern state governments allow exceptions.
 However, this does not mean you get to sue like you would against a private person or business.
 You may have a valid claim, but the government gets the first chance to decide for itself.